railsuser2014/openobject-doc-book-en/5/5_14_Stock/index.rst

    Name                                    Description
    ======================================= ===================================================================
-   :mod:`stock`                            to handle the stock functions :mod:`stock_planning`                   to define planning on products :mod:`stock_location`                   to define pull and push flows :mod:`delivery`                         to define delivery methods and costs :mod:`account_anglo_saxon`              to illustrate the valuation according to the anglo-saxon principles :mod:`sale_journal`                     to handle stock by journal :mod:`mrp_jit`                          to illustrate the just-in-time functionality :mod:`sale_supplier_direct_delivery`    to directly deliver the product from the supplier to the customer
+   :mod:`stock`                            to handle the stock functions :mod:`stock_location`                   to define pull and push flows :mod:`delivery`                         to define delivery methods and costs :mod:`account_anglo_saxon`              to illustrate the valuation according to the anglo-saxon principles :mod:`sale_journal`                     to handle stock by journal :mod:`mrp_jit`                          to illustrate the just-in-time functionality
    ======================================= ===================================================================

 .. raw:: html